acidb/mobiscroll-docs/docs/angular/eventcalendar/agenda.md

 ### Templates
 </div>
-The display of Agenda can be customized with different templating functions.
+The display of the Agenda can be customized with different templating functions.

 <div className="option-list-templates">